wp-plugins/rollover-tab/readme.txt

 == Changelog ==
+= 1.2.0 =
+* Theme proof positioning was innovated.
+So "margin" attribute's default value changed from "-26px" in php to "0" in css.
+* Nested shortcode will proceed between [rollover-tab ...] and [/rollover-tab].
+* You can assign position of tabs left or right.
+* You can choose the scroll bar on or off.
 = 1.1.0 =
 * You can choose the border on or off.
 * You can adjust position of top border.